5 Things You Didn’t Know About Beaverton, Oregon

 • Beaverton has an ongoing transit improvement project that seeks to help make the city a hub of activity.
 While the project has hit some roadblocks over the course of its development, it is still ongoing, and the resulting transit overhaul should benefit all Beaverton residents with easier transportation.

-Beaverton Real Estate Options are Growing
+5. Beaverton Real Estate Options are Growing

 As a response to Beaverton’s growing population, the South Cooper Mountain Community Plan was proposed in 2018.
 The entire Cooper Mountain area is comprised of a 1,242-acre urban reserve area sandwiched between a 510-acre area to the north and a 544-acre area to the south, the latter of which was annexed into the city in 2012 and is slated for residential development.
 Learn more about the Cooper Mountain Project.

 If you’re in the market for a home that’s close to the action, without the overwhelming city atmosphere of the Portland housing market, Beaverton is a great place to settle down.
-Not only can you take advantage of all the wonderful boons we’ve discussed so far, but you can also invest in a home close to a hundred parks, giving you ample opportunity to explore all of Beaverton.
-Whether you’re a nature lover, or are looking to take advantage of the urban aspects of Beaverton, there’s plenty of reason to move to this incredible city.
+Not only can you take advantage of the boons we’ve discussed so far, but you can also invest in a home close to a hundred parks, giving you ample opportunity to explore all of Beaverton.
+Whether you’re a nature lover or are looking to take advantage of the urban aspects of Beaverton, there’s plenty of reason to move to this incredible city.

 Ready to Make Your Move to Beaverton?